robertzak133/BTC-7A-Firmware-Images/README.md

 - Select "FW UPGRADE"
 - Select "YES"

-Display should show "UPGRADING" for about 2-minutes; DO NOT TURN OFF DURING THIS TIME! (this will "brick" the camera).
+Display should show "UPGRADING" for about 2-minutes; DO NOT TURN OFF OR REMOVE BATTERIES DURING THIS TIME! (this will "brick" the camera).
 Camera will then "Reboot" with new firmware